-The Berlin Heart is a tiny heart pump that maintains blood flow in babies and small children with serious heart failure.
-A recent study, led by Dr. Charles D. Fraser Jr., surgeon-in-chief at Texas Children’s Hospital, demonstrated that the Berlin Heart is a more effective therapy and a potential bridge to transplant for patients with heart failure.
+The Berlin Heart EXCOR is a heart pump that maintains blood flow in babies and small children with serious heart failure.
+A recent study, led by Dr. Charles D. Fraser Jr., surgeon-in-chief at Texas Children’s Hospital, demonstrated that cardiac support with the Berlin Heart EXCOR is an effective therapy to bridge children to heart transplantation.
+The Berlin Heart EXCOR is the first Pediatric Ventricular Assist Device (VAD) to be awarded approval from the U.S Food and Drug Administration (FDA) in 2011.

-To date, the Berlin Heart has been used in approximately 1,000 children worldwide and is the only decive of its kind available for babies and children with severe heart failure.
+To date, the Berlin Heart has been used in approximately 1,000 children worldwide and is the only device of its kind available for babies and children with severe heart failure.

 About the Berlin Heart